paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 In general, you will only need the ingest script once (or infrequently, if you wise to add more documents).
 For small datasets, it is probably easier to delete the Knowledgebase index (using Kibana - see link and screenshot above), then run the Ingest script again.

-### Running the Windows client to answer Outlook emails
+### Running the Web Application / Windows client to answer Outlook emails
 * open windows client - streamlit run app.py (from app folder on windows)

 The Web application addresses a wider range of business use cases than the bot - see the tabs on the left hand side of the screenshot below.